 - Please visit the official website of all archaeological sites and museums in Athens to check up-to-date information about opening hours and tickets.

-Get some rest and get ready to visit one of the many open-air cinemas in Athens.
+Have some rest and get ready to visit one of the many open-air cinemas in Athens.
 Go to Thission Open-air cinema and enjoy a classic movie with the air full of jasmine and honeysuckle smells.
 The best part of Thission Cinema is the unbeatable view of the lighted Acropolis hill, appearing radiant behind the screen.

 After a good movie, walk for 10 minutes towards Piraeus Street and try the Papoto cocktail in BIOS with a breathtaking view of Acropolis.